fhdsl/NIH_Data_Sharing/docs/05-submission.md

 - No longer separate data sharing or genomic data sharing plans

+this is from the website:

+The DMS Plan should be submitted as follows:

+- Extramural (grants): DMS Plans should be included within the “Other Plan(s) field on the PHS 398 Research Plan or PHS 398 Career Development Award Supplemental Form.
+Additionally, a brief summary and associated costs should be submitted as part of the budget and budget justification (see Budgeting for Data Management and Sharing).
+- Extramural (contracts): as part of the technical evaluation
+- Intramural: determined by the Intramural Research Program
+- Other funding agreements: prior to the release of funds

 # Post Submission Tips

 - can update plan if not accepted (just in time)